pzivich/zEpid/README.md

 # zepid
 zepid is an epidemiology analysis package, providing easy to use tools for epidemiologists coding in python3.
 Basic calculations are provided for both summary data and directly with raw data.
 Many of the more complicated package elements (ex. delta beta sensitivity analysis) are still underdevelopment.
 Basic measures of associations are fully implemented but still require some testing.
 Measures of association have been compared to SAS v9.4 to validate calculations.

+Note: regarding confidence intervals, only Wald confidence intervals are currently implemented.
+Currently, there are no plans to implement other types of confidence intervals.

 # Contents include: